Sparkleeop/Lumo-Discord-Bot/README.md

 📝 License

-This project is licensed under the MIT License – see LICENSE for details.
+This project is licensed under the MIT License, see LICENSE for details.

 ---